ThePJB/rustvox/erosion.md

 or just vary very low freq spatially might not be a problem

-got it started its not very convincing yet but we'll get there! transition from dune back to land is shit i think its meant to get higher and then come back down, needs another transition function or up, in case of headland, could be a discontinuous lerp thing
+got it started its not very convincing yet but we'll get there! transition from dune back to land is stuff i think its meant to get higher and then come back down, needs another transition function or up, in case of headland, could be a discontinuous lerp thing